paketo-buildpacks/rfcs/text/0000-promote-web-servers-buildpack.md

   sub-team.
 - Buildpack will have `paketo-buildpacks/web-servers` ID.
 - Buildpack will be published to `paketobuildpacks/web-servers`.
+- Buildpack will be Paketo Full Builder and the stand-alone entries for NGINX and HTTPD will be removed.
 - Versioning of the buildpack will continue as is.
 - Sample apps for common Web Servers buildpacks configurations should be added to the [Paketo samples repo](https://github.com/paketo-buildpacks/samples)